-Issues were resolved, bugs tested, and many blogs with screencasts documenting popular functionality were created.
+Issues were tested, bugs resolved, and many blogs with screencasts documenting popular functionality were created.
 Most importantly, we found new contributors for our open source project.
 Below is a short list of our Grand Prize Winners and Finalists’ work.

 Utkarsh Dixit (denutkarsh) [Grand Prize Winner]: Among many tasks, Utkarsh rocked Core and contrib issue queues and currently has 3 committed patches to Drupal core.
 Additionally, denutkarsh created a simple module called Social Image Share, a Social Auth implementer for Twitter, and an initial port for Query Parameters To URL.